 Edinburgh's most opulent dining room offers exquisitely decorative food to match its Georgian design.

-If Walter Scott was dating Jane Austen, you might just see them sitting by the window overlooking the beautiful garden of this grand Georgian dining room.
-Panelled walls, a huge chandelier and Regency portraits are a backdrop to deep-red velour chairs and thick, white table cloths laid with silver cutlery and candlesticks.
+Panelled walls, a huge chandelier and Regency portraits are a backdrop to deep-red velour chairs and thick, white tablecloths laid with silver cutlery and candlesticks in this grand Georgian dining room.
 It all delivers the opulent interiors people have come to expect of James Thomson’s hotels and restaurants.
-The effect is mirrored by a menu of quality ingredients, all presented like works of art.
-A duck terrine with a scoop of fois gras starter is decorated with teardrops of port jelly and macerated kumquats.
-A roast shoulder of Iberico pork with a smoked ham croquette is accompanied by marbles of neeps and Granny Smith apple.
-Meanwhile, vegetarians may follow an applewood smoked cheese starter with an elegant glass of mushroom parfait topped with truffled leek.
-There’s a lot going on to create the wow factor here, but a consistent theme holds it together well.
-Finish up with an exquisitely frilly caramelised banana bread and a post-prandial coffee in the simply awesome tapestry room upstairs.
+The effect is mirrored by a menu of quality ingredients, all presented like works of art – there’s a lot going on to create the wow factor here, but it holds together well.
+The traditional afternoon tea is just the ticket for a lazy afternoon, as is the weekly Sunday roast.
+The setting is the real star though: be sure to finish with a post-prandial coffee in the simply awesome tapestry room upstairs.

 Situated in the Prestonfield Hotel and set in 20 acres of parkland, Rhubarb Restaurant at Prestonfield has an opulent and theatrical interior design and a fine line of modern Scottish food.